-DAY CARE CENTER: Means any premises operated for profit in which child day care is provided simultaneously for seven (7) or more children who are not relatives of the operator.
+DAY CARE CENTER: Means any premises operated for profit in which child day care is provided simultaneously for six (6) or more children who are not relatives of the operator and licensed under state law.

 DELICATESSAN: A retail establishment where food is prepared and sold for consumption off site.